 Although women have proven to be successful investors, more than half of them are not investing.
-A GOBankingRates survey of over 1,000 women ranging in age from 18 to over 65 found that over 53% of women are not actively investing.
+A GOBankingRates survey of over 1,000 women ranging in age from 18 to over 65 found that 57% of women are not actively investing.

 The survey identified several barriers to women investing.
 These include:

 - Lack of money (33%)

 - Lack of knowledge about how to invest (10%)

 - A combination of both (14%)